apache/incubator-retired-gearpump-site/docs/0.3/adminguide.md

 Gearpump.cluster.masters |	["127.0.0.1:3000"] |	List of all master nodes, with each item represents host and port of one master. gearpump.worker.slots	 | 100 | how many slots this worker has

-Besides this, there are optional configs related with logs, metrics, transports, ui.
-You can refer to [Configuration Guide](0.3/configuration_guide/) for more deail.
+Besides this, there are other optional configurations related with logs, metrics, transports, ui.
+You can refer to [Configuration Guide](0.3/configuration_guide/) for more details.

 ## Start the Cluster Daemons